danferns/midi-fx/README.md

 ### Things you can do with it

 - Change the note number, velocity, or channel of MIDI messages
-- Convert Note Velocities into Continuous Change (MIDI CC) messages
+- Generate Control Change (CC) messages using note velocity
 - See the name of the chord you're playing
 - See the value of a CC control as it changes
 - Practice playing chords on your MIDI keyboard